-omc +s file.mo/.mof Generate simulation code for the model last in file.mo or file.mof.
+omc +s file.mo/.mof Generate simulation code for the model last in file.mo or Generate simulation code for the model last in file.mo or file.mof.
 The following files are generated: modelname.cpp, modelname.h, modelname_init.txt, modelname.makefile. omc +q Quietly run the compiler, no output to stdout. omc +d=blt Perform BLT transformation of the equations. omc +d=interactive Run the compiler in interactive mode with Socket communication.
 This functionality is depreciated and is replaced by the newer Corba communication module, but still useful in some cases for debugging communication.
 This flag only works under Linux and Cygwin. omc +d=interactiveCorba Run the compiler in interactive mode with Corba communication.
-This is the standard communication that is used for the interactive mode.
+This is the standard communication that is used for the interactive mode. omc ++V Returns the version number of the OMC compiler.